 Even if you have one, you may not know what a family trust is.
 Because it might be the cornerstone of your family’s financial security, it makes sense to take a minute to explore.

 A family trust is also known as a revocable living trust.
-The family or living trust is a simple yet powerful tool to help you do lots of things.
-One of those important things is that it helps you avoid probate (if set up correctly), but it does much more than just that.
+The family or living trust is a simple yet extremely powerful too.
+One of the most important benefits is that it can help you avoid probate (if set up correctly).
+But it does much more than just that.